Mary Priestley: Life

 Priestley continued to refine and develop her approach.
 In 1975 she published Music Therapy in Action, subsequently lecturing and educating others in her method.
 Temple University (Philadelphia) has created an archive of Priestley's published writings, along with those of others on the topic of Analytical Music Therapy.
-Also included are her personal/clinical diaries and audiotapes of clinical work with approximately 75 clients, spanning the period of 1971–1990.
+Also included are her personal/clinical diaries and audiotapes of clinical work with approximately 75 clients, spanning the period of 1971 to 1990.